robokow/robokow-old-github/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 <li>Remove any custom stuff that came along with the new theme</li></ul>

-Once everything is completed,  Renaming Didn't work
+Once everything is completed,  Renaming Didn't work.
+Trying to work this out.

 (<small>note: It is at this point that I encounter <a href="http://ruhoh.com/">http://ruhoh.com/</a> which seems to be a lot easier to deploy with different themes</small>)